-Dear Courades:
+Dear Conrades:

-New developments in regard to the AWP, that was announded in the Militant before the branches had adequate information shows how panic stricken our majority is.
+New developments in regard to the AWP, that was announded in the Lilitant before the branches had adequate information shows how panic stricken our majority is.
 This new development speeds up the tempo and adds new dangers:

-1- It does not give the branches sufficient time to discuss this because the NEC will have to present organizational proposals for unity to our members before our convention .
+1- It does not give the branches sufficient time to discusz this because the NEC will have to present organizational proposals for unity to our members before our convention . .

-2-There is danger that the NEC majority will try to skip over such issues as the Negro question, Latin America, etc., because we don't have time.
-(Excuse) We must settle these issues no we enter the new party united on them.
+2-There is danger that the NEC majority will try to skip over Profile Section and a Section of the Charles such issues as the Negro question, Latin America, etc., because we don't have time.
+(Excuse) We must settle these issues no we enter the new party united on them...

-3-The NEC majority is again reviving the talk that it may be nec-essary to compromise and to go into the new party without a Marxian program.
+3-The NEC majority is again reviving the talk that it may be necessary to compromise and to go into the new party without a Marxian program.
 Watch this very close.

-New York is discussing the Erench turn.....
+New York is discussing the French turn ......